Does less Digital Mean More Sleep for You?

 Screen time has been bandied about in the news as having a major effect on sleep habits.
 There have been many scientific studies done that look at the way staring at our screens affects our brains as adults.
 Links to these are included in the resources section.

-There may be some difference in what affects a child’s brain versus the adult brain.
+There may be some differences in what affects a child’s brain versus the adult brain.
 For this article, we’ll focus on adults.

 You’ve possibly read or heard it before: Don’t look at your phones, laptops, tablets, or computer at least two hours prior to bedtime.
 Why?